Complexlity/uni-farcaster-sdk/README.md

 - Add an optional `retry` config to all queries and the option to switch service if there's an error i.e If the current active service is airstack and the query fails, it will try to use neynar` ✅
+- Fetch multiple users in a single query